 The Silver Sliver was discovered by William Herschel on October 6, 1784 and is best seen from the Northern Hemisphere during October, November and December.
-Astronomers think that our Milky Way galaxy would look remarkably similar if viewed edge-on.
+Astronomers think our Milky Way galaxy would look remarkably similar, if viewed edge-on.

 The Silver Sliver is located in eastern Andromeda close to the Perseus border.
-It's positioned 3.5 degrees east of beautiful double star Almach (γ And - mag. +2.1) with naked-eye open cluster M34 (mag. +5.5) a further 3.5 degrees eastwards, in Perseus.
+It's positioned 3.5 degrees east of beautiful double star Almach (γ And - mag. +2.1) with naked-eye open cluster M34 (mag. +5.5) a further 3.5 degrees to the east.

 The Silver Sliver is number 23 in the Caldwell catalogue.
 It's about 30 million light-years distant and has an actual diameter of 120,000 light-years.
 The galaxy is estimated to contain about 500 billion stars and is the dominant member of the NGC 1023 group of galaxies, which also includes NGC 1023, NGC 925, NGC 1058, NGC 1239 and many other smaller dwarf galaxies.